Skip to contents

 a character vector of 'true' (default) or 'false', which indicates whether or not the existing packages should be updated.

-do not attempt to restore the renv.lock packages before hydration (this can be useful to update broken or very old packages, or when R updates and existing package versions cannot be restored)
+a character vector of 'true' or 'false' (default), to force the re-initialization of renv even if a lockfile exists.
+This can be useful if you want to ensure that Bioconductor packages are properly initialized.
+This can also be useful to update broken or very old packages, or when R updates and existing package versions cannot be restored.

 repos